eanylin/ai-ml-ocp-workshop-m1-guides/getting-started-mlops.md

 ### Productize Model

 Once a model has been chosen, we will begin to productize the model from a notebook to source code.
-This allows better source revision control compared to having a notebook in a Source code management (SCM).
+This allows better source revision control compared to having a notebook in a Source Code Management (SCM).

 We will be using [Git](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F) to version control the source code.